fontysrobotics/ARMinor-2020-Autonomous-Toilet-Cleaner/README.md

 Camera distortion is caused by a deviation in manufacturing the physical parts.
 The lenses inside a camera a responsible for creating a laminar image but due to very small deviations the image will be distorted.
 In some cases, the distortion is intentional to create a larger angle of view.
 Take a fish-eye lens as an example.
 The script uses a checkerboard as a reference to see deformations in the lens.
 The information can be saved to a file to use in later references.

+#### Calibration in ROS
+To begin the calibration in ROS you first put the robot in front of the calibration board.
+Then run the command: roslaunch qr_localizer calibrate.launch
+Drive the robot around while keeping the camera pointed to the calibration board.
+CLick on the image and press the a button to stop the calibration.
+Now it will calculate the camera veriables and store these to be used for the localization.

 #### _From calibration import cameraCalibration_
 The possible functions:
 #### _calibrateFromFolder(pictureLocation)_